0xbaha/sysadmin-toolkit/README.md

-# SysAdmin-Toolkit
+# sysadmin-toolkit

-A practical SysAdmin-Toolkit: A collection of versatile shell scripts to automate routine tasks, simplify system management, and enhance operational efficiency for Linux/Unix administrators.
+A practical sysadmin-toolkit: A collection of versatile shell scripts to automate routine tasks, simplify system management, and enhance operational efficiency for Linux/Unix administrators.

 ## Overview

-Welcome to the SysAdmin-Toolkit!
+Welcome to the sysadmin-toolkit!
 This repository gathers a range of shell scripts aimed at simplifying and automating common tasks faced by system administrators and operations engineers.
 The toolkit covers areas like OS management, networking, storage, monitoring, virtualization, security, user management, and more.

 The scripts are organized into logical directories based on their function.
 Each script aims to be practical and solve specific, real-world problems encountered in system management.